 Who is eligible to apply?

-Faculty members currently teaching or scheduled to teach a Freshman Seminar are eligible to apply.
+Faculty (standing and non-standing) members currently teaching or scheduled to teach a first-year seminar are eligible to apply.

 What do the grants support?

-Freshman Seminar Grants support arts activities and arts-driven pedagogy within and related to freshman seminars.
+First-Year Seminar Grants support arts activities and arts-driven pedagogy within and related to first-year seminars.

 How much can you apply for?

 Applications will be shared by the College of Arts & Sciences each semester, along with a reminder to apply.
-The following is the timeline for applications for the current and upcoming academic year, by semester:
+The following is the timeline for applications by semester:

 - Spring 2020